 Any Questions?
 Contact Here:

-It is recommended that you get a referral to an ophthalmologist in Adelaide if you have any form of eyelid malposition, including:
+It is recommended that you get a referral to an ophthalmologist who specialises in eyelid treatment in Adelaide if you have any form of eyelid malposition, including:

-An eye surgeon may recommend undergoing surgery in order to correct your eyelid malposition.
+An eye specialist may recommend undergoing eyelid surgery in order to correct your eyelid malposition.
 This will usually be performed as day surgery under local anaesthetic.
 The type of surgery required will depend on your condition and the assessment made by your eye specialist